 Bristol Aquarium is committed to providing maximum accessibility for all our customers and we continue to monitor feedback and review performance in order to provide a high standard of visit for all visitors.

-Talks and feeding demonstrations are announced throughout the aquarium over a tannoy system and are also displayed on the ground floor at the entrance.
+Talks and feeding demonstrations are announced throughout the aquarium over a tannoy system and are also displayed on the ground floor at the entrance on a TV screen

 In some areas of the Aquarium there is low lighting for the welfare of our marine life, creating a more natural environment for them.
 If you have any concerns regarding this please do contact us.

 Please note: In the main foyer we have a hurricane simulator machine that uses strobe flashing lights that is visible on entry and exit of the Aquarium.
 If there are any concerns about this please contact us ahead of your visit.